 There are a number of different factors that can affect your salary as an optometrist - two of the most important ones are the type of setting you work in, as well as the state you live in.
 Typically, states that have a higher cost of living, as well as higher demand for the particular profession or specialty, tend to offer higher salaries.

-Take a look at the infographic below to find out where optometrists can make the most (and least) amount of money by work setting and by state, including the District of Columbia:
+Take a look at the chart below to find out where optometrists can make the most (and least) amount of money by work setting and by state, including the District of Columbia:

 |State||Average Hourly Rate for Optometrists||Average Annual Salary for Optometrists|

 |District of Columbia||$91.22||$189.750|